micw/jenkins-k8s-pipeline/README.md

 * If a docker section is present, a docker build+push will be performed
     * imageName must be set
     * tag may be set.
 If not set, the current git branch or tag will be used.
+* All sections (except config) allow a before{} and after{} block that will be executed before/after the actual block execution (e.g. before/after maven build)
+    * These blocks can contain any jenkins pipeline command
+    * On maven, before/after blocks are ommitted when preparing a release

 ## Set up the multibranch pipeline job on jenkins